w3c/wai-tutorials/source/tables/multi-directional.html.erb.md

 ## Table with an offset column of header cells
 {:.ex}

-In this table, the row header cells are in the second column rather than the first.
-The `<th>` cells in the second column have `scope="row"`  to ensure that data cells on both sides are correctly associated.
+In this table, the row header cells are in the second rather than in the first column.
+The approach is very similar to the examples above: The scope of the heading cells in the top row is set to `col`.
+By using the `row` value for `scope` assigns the header cells in the second column to data cells on the left and the right of the individual header cell.

 {::nomarkdown}
 <%= sample_start %>